Juan Villar

-Juan Villar Vázquez (born 19 May 1988) is a Spanish professional footballer who plays mainly as a forward but also as a winger for Córdoba CF on loan from SD Huesca.
+Juan Villar Vázquez (born 19 May 1988) is a Spanish former professional footballer who played mainly as a forward.

 He began at Recreativo, playing two matches in La Liga at the start of his career, and became a regular after a loan at San Roque.
 Villar then contested three Segunda División B seasons for Cádiz, helping them to reach the play-offs twice before signing for Valladolid.

 Club career

 Recreativo

 Born in Cortegana, Province of Huelva, Villar began his career with nearby Recreativo de Huelva, initially playing for their reserves.
 He made his professional debut on 31 August 2008, playing the final two minutes in place of Marco Ruben in a 1–0 La Liga away win against Real Betis; he made another cameo in the final game at Sporting de Gijón, as the season ended with relegation.

 The following campaign, Villar was loaned to fellow Andalusian club CD San Roque de Lepe, who competed in the Segunda División B. He ranked second in his team in goals scored, this including a hat-trick in a 6–2 victory at Jerez Industrial CF on 9 May 2010.
 However, he also received ten yellow cards and three red, including dismissals in consecutive matches in January, the first coming in the third minute of a 0–1 home loss to Marbella FC on the 10th.

 After returning to Huelva, Villar scored five goals in 30 games as they contested Segunda División.
 His first professional goal came on 2 March 2011, opening a 1–1 away draw against UD Las Palmas by heading Rafita's cross.
 He was sent off twice during the season.